Triggered tasks¶

 The task runs whenever new data is detected in the stream.

-If the stream data is hosted on a directory table, then to detect changes, you can do either of the following:
+If the stream data is hosted on a directory table, you detect changes by performing either of the following tasks:

 Every 12 hours, the task runs a health check to prevent streams from becoming stale.
 If there are no changes, Snowflake skips the task without using compute resources.
 For streams, the task instructions must consume the data in the stream before the data retention expires; if they don’t, the stream becomes stale.
 For more information, see Avoiding Stream Staleness.